Dosage Form: tablet

-Advise patients to stop Naprosyn Tablets, EC-Naprosyn or ANAPROX DS immediately if they develop any type of rash and to contact their healthcare provider as soon as possible [see Warnings and Precautions (5.9)].
+Advise patients to stop taking Naprosyn Tablets, EC-Naprosyn or ANAPROX DS immediately if they develop any type of rash or fever and to contact their healthcare provider as soon as possible [see Warnings and Precautions (5.9, 5.10)].

 Advise females of reproductive potential who desire pregnancy that NSAIDs, including Naprosyn Tablets, EC-Naprosyn, and ANAPROX DS, may be associated with a reversible delay in ovulation [see Use in Specific Populations (8.3)].

-Inform pregnant women to avoid use of Naprosyn Tablets, EC-Naprosyn or ANAPROX DS and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus [see Warnings and Precautions (5.10) and Use in Specific Populations (8.1)].
+Inform pregnant women to avoid use of Naprosyn Tablets, EC-Naprosyn or ANAPROX DS and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus.
+If treatment with Naprosyn Tablets, EC-Naprosyn, or ANAPROX DS is needed for a pregnant woman between about 20 to 30 weeks gestation, advise her that she may need to be monitored for oligohydramnios, if treatment continues for longer than 48 hours [see Warnings and Precautions (5.11) and Use in Specific Populations (8.1)].